LabibaTahsin/LabibaTahsin/README.md

 - 👋 Hi, I’m @LabibaTahsin
-- 👀 I’m interested in ...
+- 👀 I’m interested in UI and Graphics Design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Frontend Technologies
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any startup
 - 📫 ping me here if needed

 <!---